yugabyte/yugabyte-db/docs/content/deploy/public-clouds/aws/terraform.md

 - `module.yugabyte-db-cluster.aws_instance.yugabyte_nodes` The AWS instances.

+For cluster named `test-cluster`, the instances will be named `yb-ce-test-cluster-n1`, `yb-ce-test-cluster-n2`, `yb-ce-test-cluster-n3`.

-- `module.yugabyte-db-cluster.aws_security_group.yugabyte` The security group that allows the various clients to access the YugaByte cluster.
+- `module.yugabyte-db-cluster.aws_security_group.yugabyte` The security group that allows the various clients to access the YugaByte DB cluster.

+For cluster named `test-cluster`, this security group will be named `yb-ce-test-cluster` with the ports 7000, 9000, 9042 and 6379 open to all other instances in the same security group.

 - `module.yugabyte-db-cluster.aws_security_group.yugabyte_intra` The security group that allows communication internal to the cluster.

+For cluster named `test-cluster`, this security group will be named `yb-ce-test-cluster-intra` with the ports 7100, 9100 open to all other instances in the same security group.

-- `module.yugabyte-db-cluster.null_resource.create_yugabyte_universe` A local script that starts the various processes to start the cluster.
+- `module.yugabyte-db-cluster.null_resource.create_yugabyte_universe` A local script that configures the newly created instances to form a new YugaByte DB universe.

 ## Destroy the cluster (optional)